Drug And Alcohol Addiction In Chicago, Illinois

 The Illinois Department Of Human Services has spent at least $13 million broadening Naloxone accessibility.

 The Children Of Chicago: Born Into Addiction

 If the overwhelming presence of illicit drugs wasn’t enough, more children every year are born with neonatal abstinence syndrome (NAS).
 These are children born with symptoms of withdrawal, particularly opioid withdrawal, from their mother’s using drugs while they were pregnant.
-In 2016, three in every 1,000 infants were born with NAS.
-That is three in every 1,000 infants who will spend an extra 10 days in the hospital and cost nearly $30,000 more than a child born without NAS.

 Break free from addiction.